alinomon/DenhamCurveWorm/README.md

 Code for running a simluation of a C. elegans integrated neuro-mechanical locomotion model written in `C++`.

+If using the mechanical model please cite: Cohen, Netta and Ranner, Thomas (2017), A new computational method for a model of C. elegans biomechanics: Insights into elasticity and locomotion performance.  arXiv e-prints 1702.04988, https://arxiv.org/abs/1702.04988

+If using the neuromechanical model please cite: Denham, Jack E. and Ranner, Thomas and Cohen, Netta (2018), Intrinsic and extrinsic modulation of C. elegans locomotion,  bioarxiv e-prints 10.1101/312132,    https://www.biorxiv.org/content/early/2018/05/01/312132

 ## Prerequisites

 `C++` compiler with support for `C++11` (e.g. GNU C++ Compiler version 4.8.5 or above), `CMake` version 2.8 or above,